Jevohn Shepherd

 Jevohn Shepherd (born April 8, 1986) is a Canadian basketball executive who is the vice-president of basketball operations and general manager for the Ottawa Blackjacks of the Canadian Elite Basketball League (CEBL).
-He is a former professional basketball player, playing the majority of his career oversees.
+He is a former professional basketball player, playing the majority of his career overseas.
 Shepherd played college basketball for the Michigan Wolverines, and was a longtime member of the Canadian men's national basketball team.
 He also serves as a color commentator for the Toronto Raptors on TSN 1050.

 High school

 Shepherd attended West Hill Collegiate Institute and Don Valley Junior High School in Toronto.

 College career

 Shepherd played for Michigan in the Big Ten Conference of the NCAA Division I from 2005 to 2009.
-As a senior, he captained the team to a second round appearance in the 2009 NCAA Men's Division I Basketball Tournament.
-The schools first appearance in the tournament in over a decade.
+As a senior, he captained the team to a second-round appearance in the 2009 NCAA Men's Division I Basketball Tournament, the schools first appearance in the tournament in over a decade.